-Given these results and the fact that this is our first year of data collection for formal assessment purposes, we do not anticipate making any changes in our program.
-On the contrary, we are extremely pleased with the performance of our students and we continue to believe that our program facilitates the intellectual growth and development of the critical thinking skills that are essential to delivering on "the promise of education."
+Given these results and the fact that this is our second year of data collection for formal assessment purposes, we do not anticipate making any changes in our program as a result of our assessment review.
+We are extremely pleased with the performance of our students and we continue to believe that our program facilitates the intellectual growth and development of the critical thinking skills that are essential to delivering on "the promise of education."
 The high quality work produced by our students is compelling evidence in support of this claim.